 The mandate, which will make the trucking industry more regulated in Canada, also applies to commercial buses and will require third-party certification of all ELDs.

-If you are a Canadian trucker or own a Canadian trucking company, you must prepare for the upcoming Canadian Electronic Logging Device (ELD) mandate.
-Canada will roll out the ELD mandate in June of this year, with full implementation set for 2020 (according to the Canadian Trucking Association, or the CTA).
+If you are a Canadian trucker or own a Canadian trucking company, you must prepare for the upcoming Canadian Electronic Logging Device (ELD) mandate, which will begin enforcement starting January 1, 2023.

-Although the Canadian version is like the U.S. mandate, it’s still a complicated proceeding that you should understand.
+Although the Canadian version is very similar to the U.S. mandate, it’s still a complicated proceeding that you should understand.
 Non-compliance will cause hefty fines and out-of-service orders; both costly to the company and the driver.

 To avoid delays and costly errors, let’s streamline it into easy-to-understand terms based on what we know today.